 The purpose of this guide is to provide an updated and comprehensive resource for foreigners who want to obtain a residence permit in China in 2023.
 The guide will cover the different types of residence permits available, the eligibility requirements, the application process, renewal and extension procedures, common issues and solutions, and frequently asked questions.
 This guide is designed to help foreigners navigate the complex process of obtaining a residence permit and avoid common mistakes and pitfalls.
 By following the information and advice in this guide, foreigners can ensure that their stay in China is legal, safe, and hassle-free.

 China offers different types of residence permits to foreigners based on their purpose of stay.
-The following are the four main types of residence permits available in China:

 To be eligible for a residence permit in China, foreigners must meet certain basic requirements, which include:

 - Valid Passport: Applicants must have a valid passport with at least six months’ validity remaining.